Xtra-Computing/ThunderGP/docs/algorithm_mapping.md

+# outline
+## introduction to this page
+## our gas model (from TC paper) pesudo code can be attached.
+## the execution flow of thunderGP and conresponding figures.
+## summary the L2 APIs.
+## an PageRank application as mapping example.
+## other configurations.

 # Algorithm mapping
 In this section, we introduce how to map new algorithms to our framework with __L2__ level APIs provided by ThunderGP.